Remove line breaks

 The text comes from cell B5.

 The "old text" is entered as CHAR(10).
-This will match the line break character used in Windows.
+This will match a line break character in a cell.

 The "new text" is entered as ", ".
 This translates to a comma plus one space.
 We need the quotes because this is a text value.

 SUBSTITUTE then replaces all line breaks in the cell with commas and returns the final result as text in C5.
 Because "old text" is an argument, you can change the comma to any other text you like.